-- - The Home Team will be more than happy to do a market analysis for you, which looks at what has recently sold in your area of Saskatoon, with adjustments made to your property, current competition, and a market value price.
+- The Home Team will be more than happy to do a market analysis for you, which looks at what has recently sold in your area of Saskatoon, with adjustments made to your property, current competition, and a market value price.
 Fill out our

 Take Lots of Pictures

-- - Pack up those personal photographs and family heirlooms.
-Buyers can't see past personal artefacts, and you don't want them to be distracted.
+- Pack up those personal photographs and family heirlooms.
+Buyers can't see past personal artifacts, and you don't want them to be distracted.

 Make Minor Repairs